nilesr/dangeru-catalog/readme.md

+# This repository is deprecated, you're looking for [awoo-catalog](https://github.com/nilesr/awoo-catalog)

 ## Small userscript to browse danger/u/ more efficiently, based on lainmod

 It keeps track of how many replies a post has, and shows the number of new replies in red when there are new ones.
 It marks a post as fully read when you click on it in the list.